Ghassen-k/Bad-Apple-Terraria-Announcement-Box/README.md

 **Notes**

 This code is unoptimised.
-It's unclean and missing ALOT of comments but it'S so easy to understand i dont think it needs them.
+It's unclean and missing ALOT of comments but it's so easy to understand i dont think it needs them.